RegExp() constructor

 The following three expressions create the same regular expression:

-expression.
-Use the constructor function when you know the regular expression pattern
+constructor when you want to build the regular expression from dynamic input.

 Specifications